Efficient Error-tolerant Search on Knowledge Graphs: Proposed Approach

-Verifying a simulation can be done more efficiently since $n_{2}^\prime \in V_g$ is a possible match of a query node $n_{1}'$ only if in a previous comparison of nodes $n_{2}$ and $n_{1}$, $n_{2}$ is identified as a possible match of $n_{1}$ and there is an edge between $n_{2}$ and $n_{2}'$ with label $l$ and a corresponding edge with label $l$ between $n_{1}$ and $n_{1}'$.
-With this observation, we only need to examine adjacent nodes of previously matched data nodes rather than all data nodes to find possible matches of a query node.
+Verifying a simulation can be done efficiently since $n^\prime \in V$ is a possible mapping of $n_{q}^\prime \in V_Q$ only if in a previous comparison, node $n \in V$ is identified as a possible mapping of $n_q \in V_Q$ and there is an edge between $n$ and $n^\prime$ with label $l$ and a corresponding edge with label $l$ between $n_q$ and $n_{q}^\prime$.
+With this observation, we only need to examine the adjacent nodes of previously mapped data nodes rather than all data nodes to find possible mappings of a query node.

-The EXED algorithm randomly chooses a query node $n_q$ as a seed (starting node) and starts the search from the seed node.
-However, when we take the previous comparisons of the nodes into consideration, the choice of the starting node can affect the performance of the algorithm.
-The fewer previously matched data nodes are, the less comparisons we need do in the following steps of the simulation.
-We implement this by introducing the concept of selectivity into our algorithm.